Challenge Anneka: Format

-The series was devised by Hugh Wooldridge (Creative Consultant) as a vehicle for Anneka Rice, who had previously appeared on Treasure Hunt, one of the first big hits for Channel 4 and was piloted in 1987's edition of Children in Need.
-It was produced by Tom Gutteridge of Mentorn, who also produced the US version with Erin Brockovich.
+The series was devised by Hugh Wooldridge (Creative Consultant) and Malcolm Heyworth as a vehicle for Anneka Rice, who had previously appeared on Treasure Hunt, one of the first big hits for Channel 4 and was initially produced by Chatsworth Television and piloted ad part of 1987's edition of Children in Need.
+It then went to series and produced by Mentorn Films for the original BBC run.

 The format of Challenge Anneka involved Rice being given a task to accomplish within a certain period, usually two or three days.
 She was supposed to have no knowledge of what the task of each particular episode would be before it began, and would have to organise its accomplishment by persuading companies and people to contribute their time and resources for free.
 The task would usually be in aid of a charitable cause, for example building a play area for children within the local community, or something similar.

-Rice would be based during the 'challenges' in a large blue truck, and for her frequent trips to persuade companies and people to take part she initially employed the use, in the first 3 series, of a Volkswagen based beach buggy, and then went on to use a kit built Dakar 4x4 vehicle from series 4-7.
-For the ITV Specials, a Jeep buggy was used.
-In Series 8, Rice had the use of both a beach and a 4x4 buggy.
-For series 6 and 7, she had a dog called Pedro.
-Series 7 differed from the previous six series with new variation of theme tune, logo and on alternating episodes, a format tweak involving small scale mini Challenges running alongside the main Challenge.
+Rice would be based during the 'challenges' in a large blue truck, and for her frequent trips to persuade companies and people to take part she initially employed the use of; a Volkswagen based beach buggy in the first three series, a kit built Dakar 4x4 vehicle from series 4-7, a Jeep buggy in the ITV specials, and both a beach and 4x4 buggy in the eighth series.
+Rice was also accompanied by a dog named Pedro in the sixth and seventh series.
+The seventh series evolved from the previous, with a new variation of theme tune, logo and, on alternating episodes, a format tweak involving small scale mini Challenges running alongside the main Challenge.
 She was also distinguished by her frequent use of her mobile phone to organise the projects, years before they became common everyday objects for people in Britain.
-The original Mentorn/BBC series was usually shot April-August and transmitted September-October; the exception being series 2, which was shot August-November 1990 and broadcast November 1990-January 1991 due to Rice having a baby between the first and second series.

 Another trademark aspect of the series would be the frequent on-screen presence of Rice's soundman, Dave Chapman, part of the camera team who followed her around as she attempted to accomplish the challenges and who often found himself having to lend a helping hand.
 Most of the popularity of the series came from the tension of whether Rice and her teams of volunteers would accomplish their tasks before the deadlines set.
 Sometimes they would fail, but usually on such occasions those who had agreed to help out would carry on the following day to complete the work.

+The original Mentorn/BBC series was usually shot April–July/August and transmitted September–October; the exception being series 2, which was shot August–November 1990 and broadcast November 1990–January 1991 due to Rice having a baby between the first and second series.
+The two ITV Specials were shot November 2006 and April 2007 and the Channel 5 series September–November 2022.

 The format was sold to many European countries, each with a different host.
 In the late 1990s, the show was produced by Mentorn in the United States as Challenge America (ABC), hosted by Erin Brockovich.